Mistakes to Make on a Raytracer

 Just for the heck of it, let’s add more magic:

 So there you have it.
-Hopefully the technical bits in this post will help some poor uni student out there struggling to race his/her first tray, the writing has entertained you, and at the very least the pretty pictures got you all excited.
+Hopefully the technical bits in this post will help some poor uni student out there struggling to race their first tray, the writing has entertained you, and at the very least the pretty pictures got you all excited.